 Garlic for Flea Control in Cats and Dogs

 There are many Internet sources that recommend using garlic as a flea repellent for pets, either by feeding it to them or applying it to their fur.
 Even external application is a bad idea.
 Animals will ingest the garlic when they groom themselves, putting them at risk for toxicosis.
-For safe, nontoxic ways to get rid of fleas, see Natural Flea Control.

 How to Prevent Allium Species Poisoning in Pets